-When it comes to big goals like college tuition and retirement, long-term investing is your friend.
-Yet, the market can be an uncertain place, and it can be useful to have some guidance to help you navigate it.
-Consider these 10 tips to help you pursue your long-term goals.
+When it comes to big savings goals like college tuition and retirement, many investors turn to long-term investing.
+Yet financial markets can be a turbulent, scary place, and it can be useful to have some guidance to how to navigate day-to-day market fluctuations.

 What your goals are will largely determine whether or not long-term investing is the right choice for you.
 So you might want to spend time outlining what you want to achieve—which may depend on your life stage—and how much money you’ll need to achieve it.

 Once you’ve done that, you can think about your time horizon—when you’ll need the cash—which can help you determine what types of investments are better suited to your overall goals.
 Investing in the stock market is generally a long-term proposition, which may not always be appropriate for shorter-term goals.